 Chef Vicki Todd Smith has been a culinary educator, caterer, mentor, and chef for more than 35 years.
 During that time, Chef Vicki spent over a decade in Europe and Asia before returning to the United States in 2000.
 She has had the honor of cooking for such luminaries as the late Prime Minister Benazir Bhutto, Anderson Cooper, Ken Burns, and the former Foreign Minister of Japan.
 Additionally, during her years in Asia she was the caterer of choice for many ambassadors and other members of the diplomatic corps.
 Upon her return to the United States, she was the seminal chef to develop the food and beverage program at Kent State University’s Stark Conference Center.
 Subsequently, she became Market Kitchen and Catering Director for Mustard Seed Market in Solon and went on to run corporate dining for Jones Day law firm in Cleveland.
 At present Vicki works for a privately held conglomerate as the Executive Chef of their corporate lodging and catering operations.

 Chef Vicki is a wealth of personal experiences and professional knowledge, which she happily shares during her classes.
 One class, Oodles of Asian Noodles, is the follow-up to her spring class, Polenta, Pasta and Potatoes.
 Chef Vicki’s class will introduce authentic ingredients while making the recipes home kitchen friendly.
-Try one of her recipes, Crispy Noodle Cake with Tomato Beurre Blanc, from the previous class, and then sign up for her upcoming class on November 10.
+Try one of her recipes, Crispy Noodle Cake with Tomato Beurre Blanc, from the previous class, and then sign up for an upcoming class.
 Chef Vicki’s classes will transform your taste buds and kitchen skills!

 1 pound dried thin spaghetti